 Should you find yourself away from the outlet (or when one is currently occupied), a portable charger can help keep you working without stressing about battery life.
-There are countless portable chargers you can find on Amazon, many of which are surprisingly affordable.
+There are countless portable chargers you can find on Amazon for your MacBook, many of which are surprisingly affordable.
 Just make sure it’s got enough juice to either fill up your laptop, or keep it running for a few more hours.

 A good office chair

 I know, this one sounds obvious but investing money in a good, no… a great office chair can make a world of difference when working from home.
 The problem is they don’t often come cheap, so you’ll want to shop around and see which have the best reviews (spoiler: they also aren’t always the best looking).
 But if you want to save a few bucks, you can also augment an existing chair with extra lumbar support and/or seat cushion for all-day relief.
 Who knows, your office chair might soon become your favorite seat in the house.